 Where is Ephesus?

-Ancient Ephesus was a Greek city on the Ionian coast of Turkey, three kilometers southwest of the present-day city of Selçuk in Izmir Province.
+Ancient Ephesus was a Greek city on the Ionian Sea.
+Ephesus is now located in modern Turkey, three kilometers southwest of the present-day city of Selçuk in Izmir Province.

 - Staying at a Cave Hotel in Cappadocia